Common Korean Mistakes Beginners Make - And Why They Keep Happening

 Learning Korean from native-speaking friends is one of the fastest ways to pick up natural speech — and one of the most reliable ways to accidentally learn something you really shouldn't be saying in polite company.

-I had a student — a young woman, diligent, genuinely talented, the kind of learner who always started her sentences beautifully with "저는" because she'd learned early on that it was the polite way to refer to yourself.
+I had a student — a young woman who was diligent and genuinely talented, the kind of learner who always started her sentences beautifully with "저는" because she'd learned early on that it was the polite way to refer to yourself.
 Correct instinct.
 Good foundation.
 She was making real progress.

 Then she started spending more time with Korean friends her own age, which I always encourage.
 Immersion is irreplaceable.
 The problem is that immersion doesn't come with a filter.